ErikGartner/generator-meteor-base/README.md

 ## Usage
 1. ```npm install -g yo```
 2. ```npm install -g generator-meteor-dokku```
-3. ```yo meteor-base```
+3. ```yo meteor-dokku```

 ## Generated project
 The following preconfigured system will be setup.

 ### Meteor
-A standard structed meteor project with iron router and other useful packages.
+A standard structured meteor project with iron router and other useful packages.

 Version: 1.2.1